 All students must successfully complete the following coursework:

-- the departmental Advanced Research Seminar (3 credits)
+- one departmental Advanced Research Seminar (3 credits)

 - 6 elective credits by the end of the qualifying year.
 Elective courses are chosen freely by the student and the supervisor.
 However, students without previous graduate-level training in Communication Sciences and Disorders are expected to choose from courses offered within the School.